 For women who have diabetes before they become pregnant, the risks of complications during pregnancy depend on how long diabetes has been present and whether complications of diabetes, such as high blood pressure and kidney damage, are present.
-Pregnancy tends to make diabetes (types 1 and 2) worse but does not trigger or worsen the complications of diabetes (such as eye or nerve damage).
+Pregnancy tends to make diabetes (types 1 and 2) worse but does not trigger or worsen the complications of diabetes (such as eye, kidney, or nerve damage).

 At least 5% of pregnant women develop diabetes during pregnancy.
 This disorder is called gestational diabetes.
 Gestational diabetes is more common among the following: